jaryaman/ML_demos/README.md

 ### Data

 Datasets which are used in the demonstrations.
+A number of datasets are taken from here: https://github.com/probml/pmtk3

 ### Notebooks